Electrical and Electronic Engineering

 Additional Entry Requirements

-HND applications may be considered for Year 2 entry where the curriculum sufficiently matches that of the Ulster University full-time Year 1 course.
+Applicants may be considered for year 2 entry where the curriculum sufficiently matches that of Ulster University full time year 1 course.

 Exemptions and transferability